gauss5930/AlpaGasus2-QLoRA/README.md

 ![results](https://github.com/gauss5930/AlpaGasus2-QLoRA/assets/80087878/1dbc56ac-5cb0-4821-95ed-267e79acfd3f)

+A result graph presented that AlpaGasus2 outperforms Alpaca2 overwhelmingly.
+In the AlphaGasus paper, they also claimed that AlphaGasus outperforms Alpaca.
+However, the results in the paper do not exhibit a substantial difference in performance.
+We believe that these experimental results to the following reasons.

+- While AlphaGasus2 was directly fine-tuned using the LLaMA2 model by us, the resource constraints prevented separate fine-tuning of Alpaca2.
+Consequently, we employed a pre-existing model deemed suitable.
+However, due to the inability to access precise learning specifics, we cannot ascertain the adequacy of the training process, thereby hindering a detailed analysis of the underlying reasons for the obtained results.
+Nevertheless, it is my conjecture that the substantial variance in performance stems from potential imperfections in the fine-tuning of the Alpaca2 model obtained from the HuggingFace Hub.
+- Nonetheless, as evident from the outcomes reported in the AlphaGasus paper, AlphaGasus2 demonstrates superior performance when compared to Alpaca2.
+This result reaffirms that data quality plays an important role than data quantity during the fine-tuning process.

 ### 2. Open LLM Leaderboard Evaluation
 AlpaGauss2-QLoRA performance was uploaded on HuggingFace's [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard)
 The evaluation task used the tasks specified in HF's Open LLM Leaderboard.
 (ARC, HellaSwag, MMLU, TruthfulQA)